-You may not book any connecting flights or have layovers through any country or region that has a State Department that has an advisory level 3 and 4.
+You may not book any connecting flights or have layovers through any country that has either a CDC or State Department advisory level 3 and 4

 If feasible and recommended by your program manager, you should book direct flights to your final destination or with as few connections as possible.
 Each country has different entry requirements and protocols.
-This can help minimize disruptions if flights are canceled or delayed in another country.
+This can help minimize disruptions if flights are cancelled or delayed in another country.
 You should always follow all local protocols.